Your cart is empty.

 “The 2012 vintage validates our decision to elevate the black-fruit intensity in the wines without abandoning our house style.
 I didn’t think a wine like this was possible for Jordan twenty years ago.
 Our 2012 is one of the most complex, balanced Jordan Cabernet Sauvignons I’ve ever tasted upon release.” – Winemaker Rob Davis

 Concentrated aromas of blackberries and black cherries with an inviting hint of cedar.
-The wine’s silky palate is long and expansive, boasting a beautiful balance of black fruit and fine tannin structure.
-Its finish is lively, lingering and laced with a sweetness of fruit.
-A deliciously seductive wine to be enjoyed now or cellared through 2028.
-Decant for 60 to 90 minutes to elevate aromas and flavors.Download Tasting Notes
+The wine’s silky palate is plush yet poised, boasting a beautiful balance of black fruit and fine tannin structure.
+Its finish is lively, lingering and laced with a sweetness of dark fruits.
+In magnum format, the 2012 exudes a seductive texture and concentration of flavors far beyond the 750mL bottle.
+A deliciously seductive wine to be enjoyed now or cellared through 2032 in 750mL, 2037 in magnum, and 2042+ in 3L and 6L.
+Decant for up to 60 minutes to elevate aromas and flavors.Download Tasting Notes

 The 2012 Jordan Cabernet Sauvignon’s luscious fruit, round structure and lower alcohol make it a versatile companion at the dinner table.
 This wine’s French oak aging helps complement grilled fare, such as lamb, steak, pork or chicken, and its dark fruit flavors will stand up to richer dishes, such as veal tenderloin with a wine sauce, mushroom risotto or duck confit.
 Its medium body highlights lighter dishes as well—think spiced ahi tuna, grilled steak salad and charcuterie.